The CU vs CSU decision usually comes down to your major, your budget, and your daily fit.

 4. Business and Entrepreneurship

 CU’s business path is often about scale and proximity to the Denver metro economy.
 Boulder’s startup culture can be a real advantage if you want internships in tech, finance, or product roles.
-CU also highlights startup activity through programs like the New Venture Challenge.
+CU also highlights startup activity through programs like the New Venture Challenge, one of the largest collegiate entrepreneurship competitions in the country.

 If you want “startup meets flagship,” CU is usually the better bet.